 Dogs require your time and attention more than most other common house pets like cats, rodents, or fish.
 Regular walks are a major part of every dog’s care.
 They are also a vital part of raising a puppy.
 But do you know the right way to walk your dog?
 Do you know how often or how far to take your dog for a walk?

-While you may expect a straightforward answer to how often should you walk your puppy, it varies from dog to dog.
+While you may expect a straightforward answer to how often you should walk your puppy, it varies from dog to dog.
 The amount of walking and exercise a dog needs depends on the breed, general health, size, and current physical shape.

 In general, professionals recommend at least 30 minutes of (preferably outside) activities for every dog every day, and not only during weekends.